 Users, documents and data can all be managed via the easy-to-use Management Portal.
 Documents can be uploaded for individuals, or for groups, while progress tracking allows staff to allocate their time more effectively.

 Staff can also create custom forms to collect requests, reports or feedback from service users.

-Staff can request that service users ‘check in’, sending their location from their smart device to show that they are where they are supposed to be.
-As well as saving staff time and providing a more effective, cost-efficient service, voluntary monitoring through the check-in feature offers greater autonomy for service users than current methods and is less intrusive than an ankle tag or visits/calls from staff.
+Staff can request that service users ‘check in’ periodically, sending their location from their smart device to show that they have arrived at work, or a job interview, etc. As well as saving staff time and providing a more effective, cost-efficient service, voluntary supervision through the check-in feature offers greater autonomy for service users than current methods and is less intrusive than visits/calls from staff.

 The remote probation service complements existing face-to-face probation and parole services, to allow service users to access support even when they can’t physically get to the probation office.
 Video calling allows remote contact, and courses can be completed in service users’ own time, or in collaboration with facilitators.